 30. Get Up Close and Personal with Dolphins

-Dolphins in Depth at the Seas in Epcot gives you or your budding marine biologist an up close meeting with some sweet bottle-nosed dolphins!
+at the Seas in Epcot gives you or your budding marine biologist an up close meeting with some sweet bottle-nosed dolphins!
 The three-hour experience includes a tour of backstage areas used to care for the dolphins, information about how the dolphins are trained, a chance to watch training in progress, and thirty minutes of interaction with these beautiful mammals in waist-deep water — no swimming or SCUBA necessary!

 31. Take Free Restaurant Tours!